 Breaking in the engine wears the cylinder-wall asperities, providing increased surface area for the rings to seat tightly.
 The result is maximum compression (i.e. power) and minimum oil consumption.

-But, do you need to use a high-ZDDP oil in an older engine after break-in, which is typically about 500 miles?
+Do you need to use high-zinc motor oil in an older engine after break-in, which is typically about 500 miles?

 Even after the cam has seasoned, it’s still exposed to tremendous heat and pressure, especially in a heavily modified or racing engine.
 The constant barrage of pressure can rupture the oil film responsible for preventing wear, leading to metal-to-metal contact.

-That’ll keep your classic car as happy as Hugh’s Thunderbird.
+That’ll keep your classic car running for the long haul.